j-jodczyk/Orchestrify/docs/LiteratureOverview.md

   - Adjust the speed og the piece by a random percentage.
   - Half of the time remove a random number of instruments from the ensamble.
   - Half of the time shuffle the score-to-instrument alignment for melodic instruments.

+### MTT‐GAN
+- Decoding block used to learn the internal indormation of a single-track music
+- Cross-track transformers are used to learn the information across tracks with different musical instruments.
+- Model is composed of
+  - Generation network
+    - Cross-track transformers (for learning information between tracks)
+      - The number of transformers depends on the amount of instruments (one transformer per instrument).
+      - Merging the time series through concatenation process.
+Each transformer uses low-level features from another learnt sequence to reinforce the learning sequence by learing the attention between different track features.
+    - Transformer decoders only for learing about a single-track
+  - Reward network - regulating music through music rules (both single- and multitrack)
+    - Music theory for single track to make it more inline with human composition.
+      - For example restricting range for a specific genre.
+    - Chord progression for overall chord direction between instruments (improving harmony).
+  - Authentication network
+- Data training
+  - 3 tracks with the same instruments: piano, bass, guitar.
+  - Monorail music is learnt in pairs.
+- Evaluation
+  - Harmony score
+  - Prediction accuracy - degree of similarity between generated notes and actual notes
+  - Sequence similarity - how many individual characters are modified to transorm to the input sequence to the predicted sequence.
+  - Subjective evaluation judging rhythm, melody, integrity, music form, audibility, fluency.

 ### MuseNet
 - Model composed of two parts: